 The new year is synonymous with new opportunities.
 A blank page upon which to set new intentions and objectives.
 A renewed impulse to eat and drink healthy after indulging in a festive December.
-And let’s be honest, after surviving 2020 with a global public health crisis, we can be excused if we’ve treated ourselves to a little extra sweetness or fizz to get through, what has been, a turbulent year to say the least.
+And let’s be honest, after surviving a global health crisis, we can be excused if we’ve treated ourselves to a little extra sweetness or fizz to get through, what has been, a turbulent few years to say the least.

 COVID-19 has, among many things, halted socializing and brought all our unwind-time into our homes.
 With our usual routines in hiatus and restrictions imposed on our movements, many of us have consequently thrown our healthy living habits out of the window as we tried our best to find our footing in this strange “new normal”.
 If you are among the rare kind who, on the contrary, has begun making your own kombucha or launched video tutorials on juicing during lockdown – we salute you, wellness warriors!